getsentry/sentry-javascript/docs/sourcemaps.rst

     -------------------------

-    While the recommended solution is to upload your source artifacts to Sentry, sometimes its necessary to allow communication from Sentry's internal IPs.
+    While the recommended solution is to upload your source artifacts to Sentry, sometimes it's necessary to allow communication from Sentry's internal IPs.
 For more information on Sentry's public IPs, see :ref:`ip-ranges`.